docker/docs/engine/install/index.md

 >
 > Docker Desktop helps you build, share, and run containers easily on Mac and
 > Windows as you do on Linux.
 We are excited to share that Docker Desktop for
-> Linux (Beta) is now available for you to test.
+> Linux is now available for you to test.
 For more information, see [Docker Desktop for Linux](../../desktop/linux/index.md).
 {: .important}